Kujigawa Ayu (sweetfish), said to be the best in Japan.

 The crispy skin, which is grilled over charcoal, and the soft, fluffy meat can be savored.

-When you dust off the hot ayu fish, your mouth will be filled with the traveler's love of the trip.
+When you dust off the hot ayu fish, your mouth will be filled with the traveler's love of travel.

 *The contents and services in this article are subject to change.